Home | Browse Topics | Taonga Māori | Māori land | Takutai moana: Customary rights in the marine and coastal area (foreshore and seabed)

 Attorney-General v Ngāti Apa [2003] 3 NZLR 643 (Court of Appeal) Te Takutai Moana Act 2011, ss 6, 9(1), 11 Te Takutai Moana Act 2011, s 12

-Te Takutai Moana Act deals with an area it calls the “common marine and coastal area” – this means the marine and coastal area except for existing Māori freehold land and other areas privately owned by New Zealanders, and except for conservation areas, national parks and public reserves.
-The Act abolished the ownership rights of government (both central and local) in this common marine and coastal area.
+The Act abolished (cancelled) the ownership rights of government (both central and local) in this common marine and coastal area.
 It instead gave the area a “special” legal status, so that in general it’s incapable of being owned by anyone.

 Many Māori are still unhappy with the new Act, and believe that the real effect of the Act is little different from the earlier Foreshore and Seabed Act.

 Note: The areas that Te Takutai Moana Act applies to are those parts of the coastal and marine area that aren’t currently owned by anyone (they’re called the “common coastal and marine area”).
-In general the Act says that there can’t be any new owners for those currently unowned areas.
+In general, the Act says that there can’t be any new owners for those currently unowned areas.
 However, the government can still take parts of the common coastal and marine area and make them conservation areas, national parks or public reserves.
 Those areas would then be Crown land.

 Did this answer your question?